Skip navigation

 Properties inside media queries

 So, what do authors actually style inside these media query blocks?
-The most often property to set is display
+The most often property to set is display, followed closely by color, width, and height.

 Feature queries